alba-lang/lang-spec/sphinx/src/certprog/parsing.rst

 Backtracking (DRAFT)
 ================================================================================

+PROBLEM:

-PROBLEM: When backtracking is possible we have to buffer some consumed characters.
+When backtracking is possible we have to buffer some consumed characters.
 The buffer has to be part of the state.
 When a parser which shall be made backtrackable fails and consumes characters, then part of the consumed characters have to be shifted back to the lookahead.
 This breaks the progress and termination proof!!

+POSSIBLE SOLUTION:

+Each stripping off on one constructor adds at most one constructor to another inductive type.
+A backtrackable parser has to initialize the other object to zero level.
+When backtracking, the other object can be eliminated in case of failure.

 .. code::